ovh/public-cloud-examples/examples/02/README.md

-# A virtual machine and a managed MongoDB database connected to a private network and the `mongosh` to access the database
+# A virtual machine and a managed MongoDB database both connected to a private network, and a `mongosh` CLI.

 ## Description